nuxeo-sandbox/nuxeo-labs-decimal-gps/README.md

 This plug-in uses [exiftool](https://www.sno.phy.queensu.ca/~phil/exiftool/) with the option `-n` to extract GPS metadata in decimal format.
 This makes it easier to deal with positive and negative direction, and easier to integrate with services like Google Maps.

+**WARNING**: The plugin fodler is named "nuxeo-labs-binary-gps", but the Marketplace Package is `nuxeo-labs-decimal-gps-metadata`

 # Usage

 The plugin includes a custom operation, `Document.GetGPSData`, that accepts params that correspond to the EXIF tags `GPSLongitute`, `GPSLatitude`, and `GPSPosition` (which is a [composite tag](https://sno.phy.queensu.ca/~phil/exiftool/TagNames/Composite.html)).